-We stayed in a spacious two bed room luxury serviced apartments at Old Town Chamber.
-The kids had their own upstairs loft area with a bedroom, attached bathroom and views of the city.
-We had a nice balcony, cozy living and dining space, a small but stunning kitchen fitted out with appliances, like a washer-dryer, fridge, and dishwasher.
+We stayed in a spacious two-bed room luxury serviced apartment at Old Town Chamber.
+The kids had their own upstairs loft area with a bedroom, attached bathroom, and views of the city.
+We had a nice balcony, a cozy living and dining space, and a small but stunning kitchen fitted out with appliances, like a washer-dryer, fridge, and dishwasher.

-Mr Suburbia loved trying the different Scotch while D was just drinking Ironbrew not Scotch 😉
+Mr. Suburbia loved trying the different Scotch while D was just drinking Ironbrew not Scotch 😉

-PIN FOR LATER
+PIN IT FOR LATER

 2 thoughts on “Things to do in Scotland with Kids: Kilts, Hogwarts Academy, Loch Ness Monster and taste some mock whisky!”